rhysd/rhysd/README.md

 ### ![code icon][] Programming languages

 - [Dachs](https://github.com/rhysd/Dachs): My own programming language.
-Statically typed GCed language with Ruby-inspired syntax (unmaintained)
+It is a statically typed GCed language with Ruby-inspired syntax, and compiled to executable with LLVM (unmaintained)
-- [gocaml](https://github.com/rhysd/gocaml): Small subset of OCaml with level-based polymorphic Hindley Milner type inference in Go
+- [gocaml](https://github.com/rhysd/gocaml): Small subset of OCaml with level-based polymorphic Hindley Milner type inference in Go, and compiled to executable with LLVM
 - [wain](https://github.com/rhysd/wain): WebAssembly interpreter implemented with zero dependencies in Safe Rust

 ### ![browser icon][] Web apps